arorasugandhi/arorasugandhi/README.md

 I'm Sugandhi and I'm a computer science student from India.

-* 👾 Learning web and app technologies to contribute in projects
+* 👾 Learning web and app technologies to contribute to projects
 * ✉  You can contact me at [sugandhi1850@gmail.com]